135 points

 As always in programming languages, there are several ways to create a new research variable in a data frame.
 But, we will use the tidyverse method by using a function that actually works like a verb.
 The function mutate() will help use to create new variables.

-I mentioned in Exercise 2 psychology studies latent variables also known as hypothetical constructs, they have many names, but at the end we study variables that are implicit; we can measure them but we don’t see them.
+I mentioned in Exercise 2 that psychology is a field that studies latent variables also known as hypothetical constructs, they have many names, but at the end we study variables that are implicit; we can measure them but we don’t see them.
 For example, we have studied variables such depression or rumination in this course, these are latent variables because you cannot capture depression or you don’t see it walking, however you are able to measure depression by asking about symptoms and thoughts.

 It is a figure where there is a circle, the word "depression" is inside the circle.
 Straight arrows are pointing to three squares.
 The first square has the label "I am feeling lonely", the second square has the label "I feel sad", the third square has the label "I lost my appetite".
 The squares are grouped as "Observed indicators".
 The circle with the word depression inside is grouped as a "latent variable".